-Smoking/Tobacco Use: (Please refer to the "district" pages of the Family Handbook.)
-Students are prohibited from the possession on person or in lockers or use of tobacco on the school grounds and at school sponsored activities.
-This includes lighters, matches and related tobacco products.
-Students may be suspended 5 days for violations and parents will be notified.
+Smoking/Tobacco/Vape devices: (Please refer to the "district" pages of the Family Handbook.)
+Students are prohibited from the possession on person or in lockers or use of tobacco delivery devices on the school grounds and at school sponsored activities.
+This includes lighters, matches and related tobacco/vape products.
+Students may be suspended up to 5 days for violations and parents will be notified.